ChrisWaites/human/README.md

 ### Funding Your Account

-Payment info is completely handled by [Stripe](https://stripe.com/), ensuring your payment security.
+Transactions and payment info are completely handled by [Stripe](https://stripe.com/), ensuring your security.

-To deposit funds, login and visit `https://people-api-server.herokuapp.com/checkout/?amount=DESIRED_DEPOSIT_AMOUNT`
+To deposit funds, login and visit `https://people-api-server.herokuapp.com/checkout/?amount=AMOUNT`, replacing `AMOUNT` with the amount you intend to deposit in cents.

-You should see your balance afterwards within your profile.
+You should see your balance afterwards within your profile at `https://people-api-server.herokuapp.com/profile`.

+If you want to claim a discrepency, feel free to email `support@peopleapi.com` with your inquiry.

 ### Creating Queries